 Just the other week I had a random chat with Paula about how hard it is to find good children’s books in this side of the world.
-And by “good children’s books” I mean ones that have great illustration, age-appropriate storytelling, preferably not based on popular cartoon characters, content that sparks creativity and opens a child’s eyes to the world, and stories that parents will enjoy themselves. ;)
+And by “good children’s books” I mean ones that are first of all well written, have beautiful illustration, preferably not based on popular cartoon characters, and content that sparks creativity and opens a child’s eyes to the world.
+Plus points for stories that parents will enjoy themselves. ;)

 We do have a few Peppa Pig and My Little Pony books lying around the house but only because these character books can’t be avoided in local bookstores.
 Every now and then I give in to the girls’ requests for a Peppa Pig activity book or that “My Little Pony Busy Book, Mommy, just one promise!”

 But oh how I long for a wider selection of children’s books here in the Philippines!
 I know I wouldn’t mind splurging on children’s books more than I would spend on toys.

 Our twins, at 5 years old, love it when we read to them and with them, and that’s something I will never take for granted.
 I always look forward to reading time because I know we achieve a couple of things just by sitting down together to read: It develops reading and comprehension skills, it widens their creative imagination, it deepens their vocabulary, it develops their appreciation for the arts and the written word, and it’s also an opportunity for parents and children to bond in a different level.

 On a personal note, I do get inspired reading children’s books myself.
 The very nature of children’s books—that they’re simple enough for kids to understand, and creative enough to capture attention and encourage imagination—makes them a great source of inspiration for adults too.